 What is the cost of buying stolons?

-Why should we use rooted cuttings to establish a new bed when it’s much easier to press in vines?
+Why should I use rooted cuttings to establish a new bed when pressing vines is much easier?

 Why can’t I root cuttings from mowings?

 Rutgers does not allow taking cuttings from the initial bed and rooting them using the “rooted cutting technique” to establish a new bed due to the potential of volunteers from seedlings.

 These seedlings that survive are vegetatively aggressive; they produce volunteers that contribute disproportionately to the next bed established.

 One seed with one runner can produce as much as 20 or 30 sq. ft. of an off-type volunteer in the new bed.
 Only Foundation Level Virus Indexed stolons can be used for rooted cutting propagation.

 Why Use Rooted Cuttings to Establish a Primary Field Planting

 What is the cost of buying rooted cuttings from Integrity Propagation?